itlab-vision/dl-benchmark/README.md

 - `results` directory contains benchmarking and validation results.

   - [`benchmarking`](results/benchmarking) contains benchmarking
-    results in html and xslx formats.
+    results in html- and xslx-formats.
   - [`accuracy`](results/accuracy) contains accuracy
-    results in html and xslx formats.
+    results in html- and xslx-formats.
   - [`validation`](results/validation) contains tables that confirms
-    correctness of inference implemenration.
+    correctness of inference implementation for the benchmarked models.

     - [`validation_results_openvino_public_models.md`](results/validation/validation_results_openvino_public_models.md)
       is a table that confirms correctness of inference implementation